Clarke Tucker

 Everett Clarke Tucker IV (born January 20, 1981) is an American attorney and Democratic politician from Central Arkansas.
 He served in the Arkansas House of Representatives from 2015 to 2019, and currently serves in the Arkansas Senate since January 2021.
 In 2018, he unsuccessfully challenged incumbent French Hill to represent Arkansas's 2nd congressional district in the United States House of Representatives.

+Tucker also serves as Vice-Chair of the Arkansas chapter of Future Caucus, alongside Breanne Davis, Jamie Aleshia Scott, and Aaron Pilkington.

 Early life and education

 Tucker was born in Little Rock, Arkansas, and attended Little Rock Central High School, where he played baseball and was elected student body president.
 He earned a Bachelor of Arts in government from Harvard University in 2003, followed by a J.D. degree from the University of Arkansas School of Law in 2006, where he was the editor-in-chief of the Arkansas Law Review.

 After law school, Tucker served for two years as a clerk for Judge James Leon Holmes in the United States District Court for the Eastern District of Arkansas.
 He entered private practice at Quattlebaum, Grooms & Tull in Little Rock, specializing in commercial litigation, while also teaching at the William H. Bowen School of Law as an adjunct professor.
 Tucker was chairman of the board for the Pulaski County Imagination Library, a free book-gifting program for children from birth to age five.